carpentries/trainers/powers_responsibilities.md

 ## Responsibilities

 ### Code of Conduct
-* All members of The Carpentries community must abide by The Carpentries Code of Conduct.
+* All members of The Carpentries community must abide by [The Carpentries Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html).

 ### What responsibilities belong to the Trainer community?
-* Requirements for maintaining Active status as a Trainer are detailed in the [Handbook](https://docs.carpentries.org/topic_folders/instructor_training/duties_agreement.html#certification-renewal-process)
+* Expectations for maintaining Active status as a Trainer are detailed in the [Handbook](https://docs.carpentries.org/topic_folders/instructor_training/duties_agreement.html#certification-renewal-process)

 ### What responsibilities belong to the Trainers Leadership Committee?
 * Recruit and approve nominees to serve in elected and appointed community roles
 * Ensure that key community roles are filled, including
      * Trainer meeting leads
      * Curriculum maintainers
-* Application review
+     * Application reviewers for Trainer Training
 * Create, assess and maintain application scoring rubric for Instructor Trainers, Open Instructor Training and group seats/events
 * Respond to inquiries and requests made by Trainers
 * Maintain communication with Trainers, Core Team, Executive Council, and other Carpentries communities as appropriate, including regular reports to the Trainer community.